 “Learning to draw is really a matter of learning to see – to see correctly – and that means a good deal more than merely looking with the eye.”
 Kimon Nicolaides

-Details are best achieved when you use the right tools.
-If you have to draw a hard, thin line but only have a dark, soft pencil, you’re going to lose what gives your piece the variation and visual interest it needs.
+To start, make sure you’re using the right drawing tools to get the right effect f.
+If you want to draw a hard, thin line but only have a dark, soft pencil, you’re going to lose what gives your piece the variation and visual interest it needs.

 So, for the first of our drawing tips, let’s talk about some basic tools you might want to consider using: